Drew MacQuarrie

 Cheaper free-viewpoint video using 3D skeletons

 Producing volumetric video can be expensive due to the amount of time it takes to process the 3D meshes.
-This project, done partly while I was a Researcher in Residence at Digital Catapult, looks to reduce this cost using 3D skeleton tracking.
-We use these skeletons before 3D reconstruction to identify ways to loop and sequence clips of volumetric video, meaning fewer frames need to be processed.
-Our hope is that this technique can also be used to aid real-time, on-set decision making, further reducing costs incurred from re-shoots.
+This project, done while I was a Researcher in Residence at Digital Catapult, looks to reduce this cost using 3D skeleton tracking.
+We use skeletons before 3D reconstruction to identify ways to loop and sequence clips of volumetric video so fewer frames need to be processed.
+Our hope is that this technique can also be used to aid real-time, on-set decision making, further reducing costs from re-shoots.
 I presented a poster on preliminary findings from this project at IEEEVR 2020 (open access).

 Assessment of volumetric character eye-gaze in HMDs